 Leave an AD domain

 When you leave the domain, any users who authenticated to the pool or server with Active Directory credentials are disconnected.

 Use XenCenter to leave an AD domain.
 For more information, see the XenCenter documentation.
 Alternately run the

 pool-disable-external-auth command, specifying the pool UUID if necessary.

 Leaving the domain does not delete the host objects from the AD database.
-Refer to the Active Directory documentation for information about how to detect and remove your disabled host entries, see the Microsoft Support article.
+Refer to the Active Directory documentation for information about how to detect and remove your disabled host entries.